airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE.md

 UI related issues should also include the browser version.

+### Operating system:

+Name and version of the operating system on which the application is installed on

 ### Steps to reproduce the issue:

 If you are unable to reproduce the issue, you can explain that what was happening before the crash/issue occurred.
 If it is a recurring issue, please mention how often does it occur.